MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-creating-leadership-site.md

 ![Image of an example leadership site](media/gw-leadership/gw-1.png)

-**1. Showcase your company branding** Make it yours with a logo and theme. <!-- daisy bkmk -->Learn how
+**1. Showcase your company branding** Make it yours with a logo and theme.
+[Learn how](#showcase-your-company-branding)

-**2. Make your site easy to get around** Customize navigation to make it easy for people to discover important content on your site. <!-- daisy bkmk> Learn how
+**2. Make your site easy to get around** Customize navigation to make it easy for people to discover important content on your site.
+[Learn how](#make-your-site-easy-to-get-around)

-**3. Focus on priorities** Feature curated content that's a priority for the organization. <!-- daisy -->Learn how
+**3. Focus on priorities** Feature curated content that's a priority for the organization.
+[Learn how](#focus-on-priorities-with-the-hero-web-part)

-**4. Share timely news** Share the most recent news, like vision statements and blog postings.<!--daisy--> Learn how
+**4. Share timely news** Share the most recent news, like vision statements and blog postings.
+[Learn how](#share-timely-news-with-the-news-web-part)

-**5. Connect to important resources** Link to pages and sites that cover key topics.  <!--daisy-->Learn how
+**5. Connect to important resources** Link to pages and sites that cover key topics.
+[Learn how](#connect-to-important-resources-with-the-quick-links-web-part)

-**6. Engage with video**  Add video to keep people updated on the latest talks, updates, and more.<!--daisy--> Learn how
+**6. Engage with video**  Add video to keep people updated on the latest talks, updates, and more.
+[Learn how](#make-it-visual-by-adding-video-with-the-stream-web-part)

-**7. Keep communication fresh** Share recent conversations and comments from your organization.<!--daisy--> Learn how
+**7. Keep communication fresh** Share recent conversations and comments from your organization.
+[Learn how](#keep-communication-fresh-with-the-yammer-web-part)

-**8. Engage users with beautiful images** Add more images with text and links to make your page look great and engage users.<!--daisy--> Learn how
+**8. Engage users with beautiful images** Add more images with text and links to make your page look great and engage users.
+[Learn how](#engage-users-with-beautiful-images-with-a-second-hero-web-part)

-**9. Keep everyone up-to-date** Show a calendar of the latest events.<!--daisy--> Learn how
+**9. Keep everyone up-to-date** Show a calendar of the latest events.
+[Learn how](#keep-everyone-up-to-date-with-the-events-web-part)

-**10. Sign them up** Create a call to action for sign-ups, surveys, or other important actions.<!--daisy--> Learn how
+**10. Sign them up** Create a call to action for sign-ups, surveys, or other important actions.
+[Learn how](#sign-them-up-with-the-call-to-action-web-part)

-**11. Inspire** Add impact with inspirational or vision-oriented quotes.<!--daisy--> Learn how
+**11. Inspire** Add impact with inspirational or vision-oriented quotes.
+[Learn how](#inspire-with-a-quote-using-the-text-web-part)

 ## Create your site

 To make a site like the one shown here, you'll create a [Communication site](https://support.microsoft.com/office/use-the-sharepoint-topic-showcase-and-blank-communication-site-templates-94a33429-e580-45c3-a090-5512a8070732).
-To do this, select **Create site** from the SharePoint start page (or, if you're going to associate this site with a Hub site, navigate to the hub site and click Create site there so that the communication site is automatically be associated with that hub site).
+To do this, select **Create site** from the SharePoint start page (or, if you're going to associate this site with a Hub site, navigate to the hub site and select Create site there so that the communication site is automatically associated with that hub site).

 ![Image of the command bar](media/gw-leadership/gw-2.png)